barotto/IBMulator/README.md

 the way the system operate, you need to use the program CUSTOMIZ.EXE.
 Both files are copyright IBM and you have to search the Internet in order to obtain them.

+### ROM set

+A ROM set is a compressed file in the zip format, containing the binary files of the original ROM.
+Inside the zip file there must be (case insensitive):

+* FC0000.BIN : the system BIOS ROM, 256KiB
+* F80000.BIN : the regional ROM, 256KiB, optional, only for the non-US version.
+For international models, this bin file can be merged with FC0000.BIN to form a single 512KiB bin file.
+In this case FC0000.BIN, if present, is ignored.

+Any other file present in the archive is ignored.

 ### Key bindings